lucidrains/RETRO-pytorch/README.md

     num_chunks = 1000,
     chunk_size = 64,
     chunk_memmap_path = './train.chunks.dat',
-    num_nearest_neighbors = 2                  # number of nearest neighbors you'd like to use
+    num_nearest_neighbors = 2,                  # number of nearest neighbors you'd like to use
+    num_extra_neighbors = 2                     # fetch 2 extra neighbors, in the case that fetched neighbors are frequently from same document (filtered out)
 )

 # nearest neighbor info saved to ./train.chunks.knn.dat